data-8/textbook/content/chapters/02/3/establishing-causality.md

 **Example: Coffee and lung cancer.** Studies in the 1960’s showed that coffee drinkers had higher rates of lung cancer than those who did not drink coffee.
 Because of this, some people identified coffee as a cause of lung cancer.
 But coffee does not cause lung cancer.
-The analysis contained a confounding factor – smoking.
+The analysis contained a confounding factor—smoking.
 In those days, coffee drinkers were also likely to have been smokers, and smoking does cause lung cancer.
 Coffee drinking was associated with lung cancer, but it did not cause the disease.

 Confounding factors are common in observational studies.
-Good studies take great care to reduce confounding.
+Good studies take great care to reduce confounding and to account for its effects.